 No. Tickets winning a "FREE TICKET" may be redeemed only at a participating Lottery retail location and may be redeemed for a FREE instant ticket of equivalent sales price from any current active instant game, within the claim period for that game.

 The Lottery doesn't publicize every winner, so it's very likely there are winners in your area that you haven't heard about.
 When prizes are claimed at retailers, the Lottery does not know individuals' names.
 Also, some people who claim prizes at a Lottery office simply do not want any publicity and we respect their wishes when we can.
-When granted permission, the Lottery will post winners' pictures and stories on the "Meet our Winners" section of our Web site.
+When granted permission, the Lottery posts winners' pictures and stories on the "Meet our Winners" section of our Web site.

 Winning tickets in the Lottery's scratch-off games are randomly distributed.
 For security reasons, the Lottery doesn't know where winning tickets are until they are claimed.
 Drawings for the Lottery's draw-style games are also random events.
 Again, we don't know where the winning tickets were sold until after the drawing.